Karlos-Obsidian-Tutorials/time-garden-plugin-public/README.md

-# time-garden-plugin-public
+# Time Garden - Official Plugin

-The official releases of the Time Garden Plugin for obsidian.md - the most advanced journaling template with local AI
+DO NOT delete the Time Garden plugin - otherwise the AI features wont work!

+Unfortunately, it is the closed source part of the project to ensure ongoing support.

+You can still view and modify all the modular templater files.